AWS Global Infrastructure

-Amazon Services are hosted in multiple locations world wide.
-Amazon provides the ability to place resources and data in multiple locations to improve performance, provide fault tolerance, high availability and cost optimization.
+- AWS Global Infrastructure provides the ability to place resources and data in multiple locations to improve performance, provide fault tolerance, high availability, and cost optimization.

-- Each region is a separate geographic area and is completely independent
+- is a separate geographic area and is completely independent

-- Each Amazon region is designed to be completely isolated from the other regions & helps achieve the greatest possible fault tolerance and stability
+- is designed to be completely isolated from the other regions & helps achieve the greatest possible fault tolerance and stability

-- Communication between regions is across the public Internet and appropriate measures should be taken to protect the data using encryption
+- Inter-region communication is across the public Internet and appropriate measures should be taken to protect the data using encryption.

-- Data transfer between regions is charged at the Internet data transfer rate for both the sending and the receiving instance
+- Data transfer between regions is charged at the Internet data transfer rate for both the sending and the receiving instances.

-Selection of a Region can be driven from a lot of factors
+- The selection of a Region can be driven by a lot of factors

-- Latency – Regions can be selected to be closet to the targeted user base to reduce data latency
+- Latency – Regions can be selected to be close to the targeted user base to reduce data latency

-- Legal Compliance – Lot of the countries enforce compliance and regulatory requirements for data to reside within the region itself
+- Legal Compliance – A lot of the countries enforce compliance and regulatory requirements for data to reside within the region itself

 - Features – As not all the regions provide all the AWS features and services, the region selection can depend on the Services supported by the region

-- Each AZ is physically isolated from each other so that an uncommon disaster such as fire, earthquake would only affect a single AZ
+- Each AZ is physically isolated from the others so that an uncommon disaster such as fire, or earthquake would only affect a single AZ.

-- AZs are geographically separated from each other, within the same region, and acts as an independent failure zone
+- AZs are geographically separated from each other, within the same region, and act as an independent failure zone.

-- Multi-AZ, distribution of resources across multiple Availability Zones, feature can be used to distribute instances across multiple AZ to provide High Availability
+- Multi-AZ feature, distribution of resources across multiple AZs, can be used to distribute instances across multiple AZ to provide High Availability

-- AWS ensures that resources are distributed across the Availability Zones for a region by independently mapping Availability Zones to identifiers for each account. for e.g. us-east-1 region with us-east-1a AZ might not be the same location as us-east-1a AZ for another account.
-There’s no way for you to coordinate Availability Zones between accounts.
+- AWS ensures that resources are distributed across the AZs for a region by independently mapping AZs to identifiers for each account. for e.g. us-east-1 region with us-east-1a AZ might not be the same location as us-east-1a AZ for another account.
+There’s no way for you to coordinate AZs between accounts.